MichaelAceAnderson/NewBlog/_Conception/DevInfo.md

 Required:

-- XAMPP (Apache/PHP)
+- XAMPP (Apache/PHP) updated to the latest version
-- PostGreSQL database
+- PostGreSQL database up to date
 - VSCode (or any other IDE)
 - A web browser (NewBlog was only tested on Edge)